Coulomb's law

 The magnitude of the electrostatic force F between two point charges q_{1} and q_{2} is directly proportional to the product of the magnitudes of charges and inversely proportional to the square of the distance between them.
-Like charges repel each other, and opposite charges attract each other.
+Like charges repel each other, and unlike charges attract each other.

-Coulomb's inverse-square law, or simply Coulomb's law, is an experimental law of physics that calculates the amount of force between two electrically charged particles at rest.
+Coulomb's inverse-square law, or simply Coulomb's law, is a scientific law of physics that describes the amount of force between two electrically charged particles at rest.
 This electric force is conventionally called the electrostatic force or Coulomb force.
 Although the law was known earlier, it was first published in 1785 by French physicist Charles-Augustin de Coulomb.
 Coulomb's law was essential to the development of the theory of electromagnetism and may even be its starting point, as it allowed meaningful discussions of the amount of electric charge in a particle.

 The law states that the magnitude, or absolute value, of the attractive or repulsive electrostatic force between two point charges is directly proportional to the product of the magnitudes of their charges and inversely proportional to the square of the distance between them.
-Two charges can be approximated as point charges, if their sizes are small compared to the distance between them.
 Coulomb discovered that bodies with like electrical charges repel:

 It follows therefore from these three tests, that the repulsive force that the two balls – [that were] electrified with the same kind of electricity – exert on each other, follows the inverse proportion of the square of the distance.

 Coulomb also showed that oppositely charged bodies attract according to an inverse-square law: